 There may be crossovers with The Mandalorian's spinoffs.
 For The Book of Boba Fett, that's Temuera Morrison as Boba Fett and Ming-Na Wen as Fennec Shand.
 For Star Wars: Ahsoka, that's Rosario Dawson as Ahsoka Tano.

-If The Mandalorian checks in with Baby Yoda, there may be more cameos by Mark Hamill as Luke Skywalker.
+Grogu has reunited with Mando, but that doesn't preclude another cameo by Mark Hamill as Luke Skywalker.
 And let's not forget that a young Ben Solo (later Kylo Ren) is about four years old at this point.

 The Mandalorian season 2 finale opened up a huge can of sandworms.
-The Mandalorian's first two seasons have revolved around Baby Yoda and now it's gone off to train with Luke, the show and the titular hero are facing an existential crisis.
+The Mandalorian's first two seasons revolved around the bounty hunter protecting Baby Yoda and looking for its people.

-Will Mando return to bounty hunting?
-Settle down on Navarro to police the planet with Cara and Greef?
-Or will he take full ownership of the Dark Saber and get involved in the fight to liberate Mandalore?
+Then, surprise!
+Grogu showed up.
+It seems the little guy has given up Jedi training to hang out with his adoptive dad again.
+But now what?
+Will Mando return to bounty hunting, with Grogu as his sidekick?
+Or will they both settle down on Navarro alongside Greef.
+Or will Din Djarin take full ownership of the Dark Saber and get involved in the fight to liberate Mandalore?

 If it's the latter, Bo-Katan may not be entirely happy about that.
 She asked for his help, but more as her underling/foot soldier.
 Bo-Katan covets that Dark Saber — but does she want it so much that she'll duel Din Djarin for it?

 Din has exhibited zero interest in intergalactic politics, so we're curious to see if (and how) he gets pulled into the greater Mandalorian saga.
 As for Grogu, his Force powers could come in very handy in a fight, as we've seen already.